Equity capital markets in Brazil: regulatory overview

 A summary of the characteristics of the offering.

-Identification of the company's manager, consultants and auditors.
+Identification of the company's management, consultants and auditors.

 Information related to the offering.